hemantborole/vimfiles/README.rst

   background and text color to improve readability (intended for text heavy sites whose default colors are too bright or dark to read comfortably)

-**Note**: Vimperator plugins required vimperator 2.1 or above, with the exception of wincmd which requires vimperator 2.2 or above.
+**Note**: Vimperator plugins require vimperator 2.1 or above, with the exception of wincmd which requires vimperator 2.2 or above.

 rxvt-unicode plugins